EXPOIR0405/AdToPedro/README_EN.md

 English | [Korean](README.md)

+## Introduction
+This Chrome extension transforms web advertisements into images of Pedro Pascal, bringing joy to your web browsing experience.
+Say goodbye to boring ads and hello to everyone's favorite actor!

+## Note
+Please be aware that some websites may experience scrolling issues.
+As there are no immediate plans for updates, I recommend removing the extension if these bugs significantly impact your browsing experience.

 ## Features
 - Automatically replaces web ads with fun Pedro Pascal GIFs
 - Small ads automatically change to different Pedro images every 30 seconds